 What is a .NET ecosystem?

-The .NET ecosystem includes frameworks, libraries, tools, and services.
-Those range from the CLR and class libraries to supporting platforms like Azure for cloud computing, NuGet for package management, and integrated development environments (IDEs) such as Visual Studio.
-Operating in this rich ecosystem, developers can create secure, scalable, and modern applications on virtually any platform.
+The .NET ecosystem includes frameworks, libraries, tools, and services – from the CLR and class libraries to Azure for cloud computing, NuGet for package management, and IDEs such as Visual Studio.
+Developers can create secure, scalable, and modern applications on virtually any platform.

 Tailored technology solutions